helium/longfi-platformio/platformio.md

 ### Creating a New PlatformIO Project
-If during the course of installing VSCode and PlatformIO you have not already built, uploaded and verified the operation of a sample application it is best familiarize yourself with the basic use of PlatformIO before adding the complexity of Helium network access code to the mix.
+If you have not have not already used PlatformIO to build, upload and verify the operation of a sample application it is best familiarize yourself with the basic use of PlatformIO before adding the complexity of Helium network access code to the mix.

 If you are familiar and confident with the steps required you can continue at "Updating the sample with Helium network access code" by clicking [here](#ADD-HELIUM-NETWORK-CODE).